 With the support of Anne-Marie Perks (SCBWI BI Illustrator Coordinator), Loretta Schauer and Bridget Strevens-Marzo, illustrators were included the anthology from 2012 to 2018, focusing on black-and-white illustrators for older fiction.
 We have been thrilled by the success of the 32 illustrators featured in four of the anthologies.
 The SCBWI illustrator team is working on creating a programme that we hope will produce even better results for SCBWI illustrators.

-Now, Sara Grant and the new editorial team – Catherine Coe, Jenny Glenross, Benjamin Scott, and Simon James Green – are hard at work on the sixth edition of the anthology.
+Sara Grant and the editorial team – Catherine Coe, Jenny Glenross, Benjamin Scott, and Simon James Green – have been hard at work on the seventh edition of the anthology.
 And with the help of French SCBWI Regional Advisor Tioka Tokedira, the anthology expanded to the EU (and continues to do so with the support of the new French SCBWI Regional Advisor Elizabeth Brahy).
 Sara O’Connor will always remain a consultant to the project.

 Continued thanks to Working Partners for their support for writers – both published and soon-to-be-discovered.
 SCBWI-BI is a writing community that helps each other and succeeds together.
 The entire UV team couldn’t be more proud of what we’ve accomplished together.
 We look forward to seeing what talented writers we will discover next.